bdon1990x/minecraft-alaina/docs/proposal.md

 ### AI/ML Algorithms

-We plan on using generative adversial networks.
+We plan on using Wasserstein Generative Adversial Networks.
 The dataset will be a set of 3D models, which will be voxelized so that it is more easily buildable in Minecraft.
 Text command could be implemented by simplying parsing the text for keywords.

 ### Evaluation Plan